Undergraduate Course Catalog 2016-2017

 |RMP||724||Grantsmanship, Evaluation, and Research||4|

 A supervised internship (RMP 664) is required of all majors and serves as their major capstone requirement.
 The internship is designed to create a bridge between theory and practical application.
 Students, working with their advisers and the internship coordinator, select an appropriate setting based on their professional and career interests.
-They must complete a 14-16 week full-time internship under the supervision of a qualified professional.
+They must register for a 14-16 credit full-time internship that ranges from 14 to16 weeks and is under the supervision of a qualified professional.
 Specific requirements are identified in the Internship Manual available from the Department of Recreation Management and Policy.

-In addition to the required core courses, students who pursue the program administration option must complete the following departmental requirements:
+In addition to the required core courses, students who pursue the program and event management option must complete the following departmental requirements:

 |RMP||772||Law and Public Policy in Recreation Services||4|

 Three RMP course electives selected from a rotating list of specialized RMP course offerings are required.
-Examples of elective course topics include: recreational sport management, youth culture and programs, festival and event management, camp administration and leadership, recreation resource management, multicultural perspectives and leisure, youth development.
-RMP courses taken to fulfill the elective course requirement may not also be used to fulfill the emphasis area requirement unless prior approval from the student's academic advisor is obtained in unique circumstances.
+Examples of elective course topics include: recreational sport management, youth culture and programs, festival and event management, camp administration and leadership, recreation resource management, youth development, and entrepreneurial and commercial recreation.
+RMP courses taken to fulfill the elective course requirement may not also be used to fulfill the emphasis area requirement unless prior approval from the student's academic adviser is obtained in unique circumstances.

 Program administration students must complete a minor or emphasis area of 18–20 credits to support their specific career goals.